-Price myth #1 — use a standard mark-up
+Myth #1 — use a standard mark-up

-Using a standard mark-up is one of the most common strategies for pricing your brand probably because it’s so easy.
+Using a standard mark-up is one of the most common strategies for pricing your brand likely because it’s so easy.
 To use this strategy, you simply add up all the costs associated with your product or service, then add 20% or 50% or some other amount (commonly you’re targeted ROI – Return on Investment) to come up with the final price.

 Price myth #2 — you should price your brand lower than competitors

 Pricing based on what competitors charge is also a common pricing strategy.
 And, for some goods, lower prices look very attractive.
-For instance, many people have little brand loyalty to their soft drink and commonly buy either Coke or Pepsi depending on which brand is cheaper this week.
-If Coke were CONSISTENTLY higher priced than Pepsi, it is likely Coke would see a decrease in the amount of product they sold.
+For instance, many people have little brand loyalty to their soft drinks and commonly buy either Coke or Pepsi depending on which brand is cheaper this week.
+If Coke were CONSISTENTLY higher priced than Pepsi, it is likely Coke would see a decrease in the amount of product it sold.

 Price myth #3 — consumers prefer the cheapest products